-Information on this web page explains the use of beeswax for lining, coating or sealing utensils for use in preparing kefir, or for brewing in general.
-Melted beeswax can be used to line the meshing of metal or wooden strainers, coat the inner surface of lids of jars and to line wooden utensils intended for stirring kefir.
+Information shared on this web page explains how to use beeswax to line, coat or seal utensils for use in preparing kefir, and for brewing in general.
+Melted beeswax can be used to line the meshing of metal or wooden strainers, coat the inner surface of jar lids and lining wooden utensils intended for stirring kefir.
 You can seal wooden boards for preparing non-mold varieties of kefir-cheeses.
-Beeswax can also be used to seal terra cotta, ceramic or stoneware crocks or plastic pots.
-This natural method of sealing utensils is useful in various ways.
+Beeswax can also be used to seal terra cotta, ceramic or stoneware crocks or plastic buckets.
+This natural method of sealing utensils is useful in many ways.

-NOTE it is important that any beeswax used for sealing is of high quality obtained from a reputable source.
-Paraffin wax can not, and must not be used in place of beeswax!
+NOTE it is important that any beeswax used for sealing is of good quality obtained from a reputable source.
+Paraffin wax or candle wax MUST NOT be used in place of beeswax!

 How this can help